 Click here for a printable version of this page!

 Students are not allowed to call or receive phone calls unless it is an emergency.
-The Enviro Center's number is (218) 543-6161.
+The Camp Foley's number is (218) 543-6161.

-It is best to send your child a letter the Saturday before he/she departs.
+It is best to send your child a letter the Saturday before they depart.
 Monday at the latest.

 Foley Environmental Center

 Pine River, MN 56474